 Youth Offending & Youth Justice Perspectives

-Risk, vulnerability and the protection of children and vulnerable adults
+Risk, protection and resilience of children and vulnerable adults

 The programme is a taught modularised programme, delivered in semesters of 15 weeks duration.
 It is offered in both full-time and part-time modes.
 Students may take the taught programme on a full-time basis over two semesters and complete a dissertation in the third semester.
 Part-time students complete coursework over four semesters and complete a dissertation in the fifth semester.